 Technically speaking you should not be required to have the documents witnessed by a conveyancing solicitor.
 Ordinarily any notary public or qualified solicitor will be fine regardless of whether they are Ravenglass based

 Jane (my partner) and I may need to sub-let our Ravenglass basement flat temporarily due to taking a sabbatical.
 We instructed a Ravenglass conveyancing practice in 2001 but they have closed and we did not think at the time get any advice as to whether the lease allows us to sublet.
 How do we find out?

 A small minority of properties in Ravenglass do contain a provision to say that subletting is only permitted with prior consent from the landlord.
 The landlord is not entitled to unreasonably withhold but, in such cases, they would need to review references.
 Experience suggests that problems are usually caused by unsatisfactory tenants rather than owner-occupiers and for that reason you can expect the freeholder to take up the references and consider them carefully before granting permission.

-I bought a leasehold flat in Ravenglass, conveyancing was carried out 7 years ago.
+I own a leasehold flat in Ravenglass, conveyancing having been completed in 1995.
 Can you let me have an estimated range of the fair premium for a lease extension?
-Corresponding properties in Ravenglass with over 90 years remaining are worth £206,000.
-The ground rent is £45 invoiced every year.
-The lease finishes on 21st October 2086
+Similar flats in Ravenglass with an extended lease are worth £211,000.
+The average or mid-range amount of ground rent is £45 yearly.
+The lease expires on 21st October 2089

-The figure above a general guide to costs for renewing a lease, but we are not able to advice on the actual costs in the absence of comprehensive due diligence.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be other issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information without first getting professional advice.
+The suggested premium range above a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of comprehensive due diligence.
+You should not use the figures in tribunal or court proceedings.
+There may be additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+Neither should you take any other action based on this information without first getting professional advice.